top of page

 for naught).
 Credo quia absurdum [est].

-All manner of things might well be well.
+All manner of things may well be well.

-But if they’re aren't, how would we tell?
+And if they’re aren't, how could we tell?

 * Who he?
 Quintus Septimius Florens Tertullianus (ca. 155–220 CE), the North African Punic “father of Latin Christianity,” who supposedly said, "I believe because it is absurd."